 - Crispy Coconut Cookie

 Recipe Card Templates for a Cookie Exchange:

 To make sharing your cookie exchange recipes a little easier you can DOWNLOAD these super cute recipes cards for your party.
 Add your cookie recipe to it to hand out to your friends, and send them to your guests before the party so they can print them out for their own recipes!

-I also made a recipe card that fits right on top of a resealable container.
+I also made a recipe card that fits right on top of a resealable container for our Mad About Plaid cookie exchange.
 It is perfect for sending your cookies home with people!
 DOWNLOAD HERE.